Donika Gërvalla-Schwarz

-Donika Gërvalla-Schwarz (born 16 October 1971) is a Kosovan politician.
+Donika Gërvalla-Schwarz (born 16 October 1971) is a Kosovar Albanian politician.
 A member of the Guxo political list of the Vetëvendosje political party, she has served as Minister of Foreign Affairs and Second Deputy Prime Minister in the Second Kurti cabinet since 2021.
 Gërvalla-Schwarz is the daughter of assassinated Albanian activist Jusuf Gërvalla.
 She is the president of the centre-right political party Guxo!.

 Early life and education

-Gërvalla-Schwarz was born in Skopje – present-day North Macedonia – to a Kosovan family.
+Gërvalla-Schwarz was born in Skopje – present-day North Macedonia – to a Kosovo Albanian family.
 Her father was activist Jusuf Gërvalla, who advocated for Albanian nationalism and Marxism–Leninism.
 Gërvalla-Schwarz was raised in Pristina, but fled with her family to West Germany in 1980, due to political persecution faced by her father at the hands of the Yugoslav secret police.
 In 1982, her father was assassinated in Untergruppenbach, and the family subsequently fled to Tirana shortly afterwards.

 Gërvalla-Schwarz spent the remainder of her upbringing in Tirana, where she participated in student-led protests against the communist regime in Albania.
 Gërvalla-Schwarz studied music in Tirana until returning to Germany in 1992, in order to finish her education.
 She later received a law degree from the University of Hamburg.